awsdocs/amazon-s3-user-guide/doc_source/enable-event-notifications.md

 If your notification ends up writing to the bucket that triggers the notification, this could cause an execution loop\.
 For example, if the bucket triggers a Lambda function each time an object is uploaded, and the function uploads an object to the bucket, then the function indirectly triggers itself\.
 To avoid this, use two buckets, or configure the trigger to only apply to a prefix used for incoming objects\.
 For more information and an example of using Amazon S3 notifications with AWS Lambda, see [Using AWS Lambda with Amazon S3](https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html) in the *AWS Lambda Developer Guide*\.

-## Enabling and Configuring Event Notifications<a name="enable-event-notifications-how-to"></a>
+## Enabling and configuring event notifications<a name="enable-event-notifications-how-to"></a>

 Before you can enable event notifications for your bucket, you must set up one of the destination types\.
-For more information, see [How Do I Set Up a Destination to Receive Event Notifications?](setup-event-notification-destination.md)
+For more information, see [How do I set up a destination to receive event notifications?](setup-event-notification-destination.md)

 **To enable and configure event notifications for an S3 bucket**